ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 }, { context: 'blockquote' } );
 ```

-We recommend you to review your integration if some of your listeners were attached to the `delete` event.
+We recommend reviewing your integration if some of your listeners were attached to the `delete` event.

 ### The `enter` event